sudeeprp/default-living/distress-conversation.md

 Many things need to come together to make something happen.
 Neither the credit, nor the guilt belongs to us.

-Still want to cling to your guilt to guide you?
+Still want your guilt to guide you?
-There's another way to look at it.
+There's definitely another way to look at it.

 Before that, let's look at another form of distress.

 ## Worry